-Landline and Mobile.
-Landline sample and RDD for ladnline and the sample was stratified by region.
-Mobile sample was RDD.

-Exclusions: Agency blacklisted Numbers
+Landline and Mobile RDD.
+The landline sample was stratified by region.
+Exclusions: Agency blacklisted Numbers Design effect: 1.46

-Design effect: 1.42

 Weighting

 Post-stratification weights are provided.
 Population statistics are used to weight the data by gender, age, and, where reliable data are available, education or socioeconomic status.